Nowadays, a highly effective and well-groomed sales team is the need of the hour for any business.

 Most of the companies have written instructions on how to handle objections.
 You must have training sessions where you can be taught the art of handling objections.

-During making sales, if sales reps listen to a new objection, they should write it down and then discuss the same with the team to come up with solutions to handle the objection.
+During sales, if sales reps listen to a new objection, they should write it down and then discuss the same with the team to come up with solutions to handle the objection.

-Then, a sales meeting can be done to discuss the new objection and the solution to that objection with the team.
+Then, a meeting can be done to discuss the new objection and the solution to that objection with the sales team.

 7. Selling through curiosity

-In this, you ask the prospects with questions that help you uncover prospects’ pain points, short-term goals, long-term ambitions, fears, and concerns.
+In this, you ask the prospects questions that help you uncover prospects’ pain points, short-term goals, long-term ambitions, fears, and concerns.

-The prospect must feel that the sales rep is genuinely curious to know about him and his business.
+Make the prospects feel that the sales rep is genuinely curious to know about him and his business.

 You must go deep into conversations and understand what they do and most importantly why they do it.

-At your training sessions, you must create different scenarios for your salespeople so that they can figure out different questions they’d ask the prospects.
+At your training sessions, you must create different scenarios for your salespeople so that they can figure out different sales questions they’d ask the prospects.

 8. Make sales reps understand buyer’s problems